 - Confirm matched users — Select Auto-confirm exact matches or Auto-confirm partial matches to automatically confirm exact or partial matches.
-If you don't select an option, matches are confirmed manually once the matching status is established and users are activated on the People page (Directory > People).
+If you don't select an option, matches are confirmed manually after the matching status is established and users are activated on the People page ( ).

 - Confirm new users — Select Auto-confirm new users or Auto-activate new users to automatically confirm or activate new users when the matching criteria is met.
-If you don't select an option, new users are confirmed or activated manually on the People page (Directory > People).
+If you don't select an option, new users are confirmed or activated manually on the People page ( ).

 - To define your Profile & Lifecycle Sourcing settings, click Edit and complete the following settings:

 - Allow Active Directory to source Okta users — This option is enabled by default.
 Profile sourcing makes AD the identity authority for connected users.
 When enabled, user profiles aren't editable in Okta and changes are synced to Okta during provisioning events.
 You can disable this option to have AD treated as a normal application.
 If you disable this feature, user updates you perform in AD aren't pushed back to the user profile in Okta.
 For example, if you change a user's name in AD, the change doesn't affect the Okta user.
-If you disable AD as the profile source, you can't reset a user's Active Directory password in Okta because their credentials are still being managed by AD.
-You can, however, disable Delegated authentication and enable the Sync Password option to push passwords to AD.
-This means that your users have their delegated Okta password, but any subsequent password updates are pushed to AD.
+However, users can reset their AD passwords in Okta using self-service password reset as long as Delegated Authentication is enabled.

 - When a user is deactivated in the app — Specify what action Okta should take if the user's account is deactivated in Okta.